buscaroli/nvim/README.md

 # nvim
-Neovim config as per the Primeagen instructions.
+Neovim config as per [The Primeagen](https://github.com/ThePrimeagen) instructions.

 ## Where
 In MacOS place in: ` Users/<name>/.config/nvim `